How To Write A Business Memo + PDF Template

 A memo is a business document that communicates information internally in an organization.
 This article guides you through how to write a memo, the correct format, and how to close.

-Memos are often written on company letterhead. to start your memo drop down 1.5 inches from top of letterhead and add the "To" field.
+Memos are often written on company letterhead.
+To start your memo drop down 1.5 inches from top of the letterhead and add the "To" field.

 To: Name of Person and Title in Organization